 Blushing Violet potatoes are best suited for cooked applications such as frying, boiling, sautéing, and roasting.
 They can be served as a colorful side dish, sliced into salads, or cubed and mixed into stews or breakfast bowls.
 They are also commonly sliced and used in chipping because they retain their color when cooked.
-Keep Blushing Violet potatoes will keep up to a month when stored in a cool, dry, dark place for up to a month.
-Storing Blushing Violet potatoes in the refrigerator will cause the starches to convert to sugars, and the spud will lose some of its taste and nutrient value.
+Blushing Violet potatoes will keep up to a month when stored in a cool, dry, dark place.
+They should not be stored in the refrigerator as it will cause the starches to convert to sugars and the spud will lose some of its taste and nutrient value.

 RPE Produce has been breeding and developing potato and onion varieties for the American commercial market for over sixty years.
 The popularity of several variegated cultivars in Europe spurred the company to create more proprietary, multi-colored types, like the Blushing Violet, to introduce unusual varieties to the American market.